Deploy a Container Instance in Azure

 • container_name: Name of the container.

-• image_tag: The tag of the image to deploy can be latest or any number.
+• image_tag: The tag of the image to deploy; it can be latest or any specific version number.

-• Other variables does not required to change.
+• Other variables do not need to be changed.

 Azure Container Registry